laiyancheng1023/laiyancheng1023/README.md

 * 🧠  I'm currently learning new programming and computer skills.
 * 👥  I'm looking to collaborate on open-source security tools, CTF teams, or automation scripts.
 * 💬  Ask me about I enjoy deconstructing malware samples just to see how they tick.
-* Check out my LinkedIn profile link [GitHub Docs](www.linkedin.com/in/lai-yan-cheng-28421b21a) for more information about me!!
+* Check out my LinkedIn profile link [LinkedIn Profile](www.linkedin.com/in/lai-yan-cheng-28421b21a) for more information about me!!

 <p align="left">